chemicalwire/cs50final-gui/README.md

 (which contains all the databse ORM database information and a function to create and prepopulate the db file if none is detected, I originally crated this for the flask app so I was just able to use the same file).
 Then there is project.py which just makes a call to the login window class.
-I used primarily youtube tutorials to teach myself tkinter but when I had questions and got sick of reading through technical docs, I would get answers to questions from GPT (which I then had to usually verify by reading the tech docs I was trying to avoid)
+The backend is a SQLite database accessed through the SQLAlchemy ORM I used primarily youtube tutorials to teach myself tkinter but when I had questions and got sick of reading through technical docs, I would get answers to questions from GPT (which I then had to usually verify by reading the tech docs I was trying to avoid).
+The same applies to SQLAlchemy.